 The HIV-based lentivector system is designed to maximize its biosafety features, which include:

-• None of the HIV-1 genes (gag, pol, rev) will be present in the packaged lentiviral genome, as they are expressed from packaging plasmids lacking packaging signal—therefore, the lentiviral particles generated are replication-incompetent.
+- None of the HIV-1 genes (gag, pol, env) will be present in the packaged lentiviral genome, as they are expressed from packaging plasmids lacking packaging signal—therefore, the lentiviral particles generated are replication-incompetent.

-Despite the above safety features, use of HIV-based vectors falls within NIH Biosafety Level 2 criteria.
+Despite the above safety features, use of replication-incompetent lentiviral particles falls within NIH Biosafety Level 2 criteria.
 For a description of laboratory biosafety level criteria, consult the Centers for Disease Control Office of Health and Safety Web site at:

 It is also important to check with the health and safety guidelines at your institution regarding the use of lentiviruses and follow standard microbiological practices, which include: